-Economists have long been interested in understanding the role of culture in shaping economic outcomes because there is tremendous spatial variation in beliefs and values across countries and regions.
-For instance, Alexis de Tocqueville's (1848) account of his 1831/1832 voyage to the United States of America documents that he was fascinated by the differences in the core values that shape the ways democracies work.
-But only until recently, Guiso et al. (2006) have transformed culture from a vacuous concept to one with clear and testable predictions.
-Clarifying that culture refers to the set of beliefs and values shared within religious, ethnic or social groups with separate identities, this line of research has contributed strongly to our understanding of the slow moving aspect of culture - the role of values and norms transmitted from religious or political authorities or parents to their children (Guiso et al., 2006, Tabellini, 2005, Fernández, 2007).

-Yet, it is to date not clear to what extent cultural differences in work norms and values affect unemployment.
+Economists have long been interested in understanding the role of culture in explaining economic outcomes.
+On one hand, there is tremendous variation in culture - the set of beliefs and values - across countries and regions.
+For instance, Alexis de Tocqueville (1848) was fascinated by the differences between the United States of America and France and Britain in terms of the core values that shape the ways democracies work.
+On the other hand, important economic decisions and market outcomes also vary tremendously across time and space.
+Akerlof (1984) argues that social customs regarding the "fair wage" will give rise to equilibrium unemployment.
+Lindbeck and Nyberg (2006) argue that work norms are central for equilibrium work offer.
+Yet, it is to date unclear to what extent cultural differences in work norms and values affect unemployment.
 While labor economics has contributed to understanding the role of institutions in shaping equilibrium unemployment outcomes (Nickell and Layard, 1999), this literature can not rationalize one of the most important facts in unemployment research - the existence of strong differences in unemployment across regions of the same country (OECD 2005).